How we are helping

 Legacy rural development investments

-We will continue to support a number of existing rural development investments under our new Aid Investment Plan until those investments conclude.
-These investments will provide better access to financial services, increase household productivity and incomes and reduce unexploded ordnance contamination.
+We will continue to support a number of existing rural development investments under our Aid Investment Plan until their conclusion in June 2019.
+These investments will provide better access to financial services, and reduce unexploded ordnance contamination.

 Investments supporting rural development

 In 2015-16, Australian aid to Laos:

 - supported 217 new teacher trainees, including 140 women, from disadvantaged remote areas to successfully complete their first year of teacher training